Kraken vs. Canucks Prediction & Picks - November 18

 Kraken vs. Canucks Prediction & Picks: Line, Spread, Over/Under - November 18

 The Vancouver Canucks (12-4-1) host the Seattle Kraken (6-8-4) at Rogers Arena on Saturday, November 18 at 10:00 PM ET on ESPN+ and ROOT Sports NW.
-The Canucks have won four straight at home.
+The Canucks have won four in a row at home.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.

-During the past 10 contests for the Kraken, their offense has totaled 28 goals while their defense has conceded 34 (they have a 4-4-2 record in those games).
-In 32 power-play opportunities during that span, they have scored 10 goals (31.2% conversion rate).
+In the last 10 contests, the Kraken have gone 4-4-2 while putting up 28 total goals (10 power-play goals on 32 power-play opportunities during that time, for a conversion rate of 31.2%).
+They have conceded 34 goals.

-Ahead of watching this matchup, here is a peek at which club we think will emerge with the victory in Saturday's action on the ice.
+Before watching this matchup, here is our prediction for which team will take home the victory in Saturday's hockey action.

 Kraken vs. Canucks Predictions for Saturday

-Our computer projections model for this matchup predicts a final score of Canucks 5, Kraken 2.
+Our computer projection model for this encounter expects a final result of Canucks 5, Kraken 2.

 - Total Pick: No Pick - Predicted Margin Negligible